 But we also need to consider the soft-return of such an investment.
 Whether it’s right or not, clients now associate control surfaces with serious color work.
-If they see you using one (and using it well), they will perceive you to be a skilled artist worth their repeat business.
-This is not to say that you can’t keep clients if they see you use software tools (obviously that’s not the case), but many clients will have a higher regard for tools they are not familiar with.
+If they see you using one (and using it well), they will perceive you to be a skilled artist.
+And worthy of their repeat business.
+This is not to say that you can’t keep clients if they see you use software tools.
+Obviously that’s not the case.
+But many clients will have a higher regard for tools they’re not familiar with.
 After all, those mechanical buttons and switches look awfully fancy to people who don’t understand what they do.

 At the end of the day, a control surface is just another tool.
 If you know how to use it, you will be able to color your project faster and more accurately.
 But, it’s an advanced tool that will only really add value if your workflow (and skillset) can utilize it.
 So spend accordingly.

 So what are you waiting for?
-Go create the space that lets
+Go create your space!